-Firearm Prohibitions for Domestic Violence Misdemeanants in Washington
+Firearm Prohibitions for People Convicted of Domestic Violence Misdemeanors

-Washington prohibits possession of a firearm by anyone who has been convicted or found not guilty by reason of insanity of any of the following crimes when committed by one family or household member against another on or after July 1, 1993:
+Washington prohibits possession of a firearm by anyone who has been convicted or found not guilty by reason of insanity of any of the following crimes when committed by one family or household member or intimate partner against another on or after July 1, 1993:

 - Assault in the fourth degree;